mahmoudmohsen213/text-compression-app/README.md

 # text-compression-app
-A text compression application using standard huffman, adaptive huffman and arithmatic encoding lossless compression algorithms.
+A text compression application using standard huffman and adaptive huffman lossless compression algorithms.